3circledesign/onennabe-docs/docs/unlocking-games-and-library.md

 !!! warning "Applies to Denuvo, Hypervisor, Online Patch & Bypass Games Only"
     Games that fall under **Denuvo**, **Hypervisor**, **Online Patch**, or **Bypass** categories are locked behind a **32-hour waiting period** after purchase before you can access and play them.

-    - The 32-hour lock starts from the moment your purchase is confirmed
+    - The 32-hour lock starts from the moment CDKEY activation
-    - You will not be able to play these games until the 32 hours have passed
+    - You will not be able to unlock these games until the 32 hours have passed
     - This is by design and cannot be bypassed or shortened

 !!! info "Regular games are not affected"